 Job Creation Requirements

-A key requirement to obtain the EB-5 visa is creating a minimum of ten jobs with the investment.
+A key EB-5 visa requirement is creating a minimum of ten jobs with the investment.
 The funds must be dedicated to a New Commercial Enterprise (NCE) that leads to job creation.
 One job must be a direct job while the other nine can be indirect jobs.
 Investments made through the Regional Center Program allow for indirect jobs to count towards the overall total job creation.
 This is one of the reasons why most EB-5 applications are made through the Regional Center Program.
 Each investor prior to investing in a project is provided an economic impact report written by a third-party economist who runs an analysis to determine how many jobs would be created through the construction and operation of the project.

 Source and Path of Funds

 Investors must demonstrate that their invested capital and fees were acquired lawfully.
 This is known as the “Source and Path of Funds” process.
 The EB-5 funds can come from a range of sources such as accumulated income, sale of assets, or loans.
-This part of the EB-5 process is handled directly between the investor and immigration attorney.
-It is important to hire an immigration attorney with EB-5 experience and who is independent from the Regional Center.
+This part of the EB-5 process is handled directly between the investor and the immigration attorney.
+It is important to hire an immigration attorney with EB-5 experience who is independent of the Regional Center.

 File the EB-5 Petition (Form I-526E)